rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The `StructuredTaskScope.ShutdownOnFailure` is not the only policy available.
-The JDK comes with another built-in policy, the `StructuredTaskScope.ShutdownOnSuccess`.
-The policy is similar to the `ShutdownOnFailure` one, but it stops the computation at first subtask that completes successfully.
+The JDK has another built-in policy, the `StructuredTaskScope.ShutdownOnSuccess`.
+The policy is similar to the `ShutdownOnFailure` one but stops the computation at the first subtask that completes successfully.
 Let's build an example to analyze the function in detail.

-Imagine that we noticed that retrieving all the repositories of a user is a very expensive operation.
-Moreover, the repositories of a user change very rarely.
+Imagine that we noticed that retrieving all the user's repositories is a costly operation—moreover, the repositories of a user change very rarely.
 So, we decide to build a cached version of the `findRepositories` method.
 First, we need to define an implementation of the port that uses a cache to store the result of the computation.
 Here is the code:

 ```java
 class FindRepositoriesByUserIdCache implements FindRepositoriesByUserIdPort {